Amnesty strips Aung San Suu Kyi of highest honour

 "Amnesty International cannot justify your continued status as a recipient of the Ambassador of Conscience award and so with great sadness we are hereby withdrawing it from you."

-The group said it informed Suu Kyi of the decision on Sunday.
+Amnesty said it informed the 73-year-old of the decision on Sunday.
 She has so far issued no public response.

+Her plight received added attention when she was visited by Hillary Clinton when the two-time US presidential candidate was still Secretary of State in 2011.

+Suu Kyi then reaffirmed her committment to working with the United States to bring democracy to her country of around 50 million people.

-Suu Kyi and her National League for Democracy (NLD) party swept to power in 2015 in a landslide victory ending decades of military rule in the southeast Asian country of around 50 million.
+Her National League for Democracy (NLD) party swept to power in a 2015 landslide that brought hope of Myanmar correcting injustices inflicted over 50 years of brutal military rule.

-But her tenure has been marred by a failure to speak up for Rohingya Muslims who were driven out of the country by the army in what the United Nations has called an ethnic cleansing campaign.
+But her tenure has been marred by a failure to speak up for Rohingya Muslims.
+Her government is also fighting an uphill struggle against corruption and local conflicts.

+Amnesty said it believes thousands of Rohingyas were killed in Myanmar's western Rakhine province since the campaign began August 2017.

 She has also lost numerous smaller awards from individual universities and local and regional governments.